sebkirche/pcurl/README.md

 * Time::Local
 * locally available openSSL

-pCurl tries to supports (a small subset of) cURL command line parameters, with some shortcuts like
+pCurl tries to supports (a small subset of) cURL command line parameters, cookies, additional parameters as shortcuts to standard curl parameters like

 * `--content foo` as synonym for `-H "Content-Type: foo"`
 * `--accept bar` as synonym for `-H "Accept: bar"`